GOMC-WSU/py-MCMD/docs/simulation_output.rst

 Simulation Output
 ============

-The hybrid `NAMD_GOMC <https://github.com/bc118/NAMD_GOMC>`_ Python code generates a few data outputs, which include:
+The hybrid `py-MCMD <https://github.com/GOMC-WSU/py-MCMD>`_ Python code generates a few data outputs, which include:

 * A log file for each simulation start/restart.
 Additionally, one (1) NAMD and one (1) GOMC simulation folder and their output files per cycle, regardless of the number of restarts.
 Please also see the image below.